CHRISTINEMUTHEE/CHRISTINEMUTHEE.github.io/content/project/Reconstruction/index.md

   - Graphical Neural Networks.
 ---

 In quest to obtain efficiency in 3D reconstruction of objects, we enhanced POCO (Point Convolution for Surface Reconstruction) by utilizing Graphical Attention Network for feature learning.
-Here we treated Point clouds as nodes in a graph and assigned variable weights (feature weighting) to point cloud neighbors and performed Occupancy prediction using a final Linear Layer.
+Here we treated Point clouds as nodes in a graph and assigned variable weights (feature weighting) to point cloud neighbors and performed Occupancy prediction.

 <!--more-->